At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 from 4-5 weeks after conception possible nausea, vomiting

-The signs of both conditions are very similar, so it’s not easy to understand what exactly happens in a woman’s body and distinguish pregnancy from PMS:
+The signs of both conditions are very similar, so it is not easy to understand what exactly is happening in a woman’s body and distinguish pregnancy from PMS:

-• The easiest way to find out what caused poor health is to wait for the onset of menstruation.
+• The easiest way to find out what causes poor health is to wait until your period starts.

 • If the calendar is already late, you should take a pregnancy test.
-A pharmacy test will give reliable results only with a delay in menstruation.
+A pharmacy test will give reliable results only if menstruation is delayed.
 It is sensitive to the pregnancy hormone (hCG) excreted in the urine.
-If you do not have enough patience and nerves to wait, you can take a blood test for hCG.
-It shows almost one hundred percent result on the tenth day after conception.
+If you don’t have the patience and nerves to wait, you can take a blood test for hCG.
+It shows almost one hundred percent results on the tenth day after conception.

-If the manifestations of premenstrual syndrome significantly reduce the quality of life, affect the ability to work and have a pronounced character, treatment is indispensable.
-After a thorough examination, the doctor will prescribe drug therapy and give the necessary recommendations to alleviate the course of the syndrome.
+If the manifestations of premenstrual syndrome significantly reduce the quality of life, affect the ability to work and are of a pronounced nature, treatment cannot be avoided.
+After a thorough examination, the doctor will prescribe drug therapy and give the necessary recommendations to alleviate the syndrome.

 How can a doctor help?